W01 Setup: Tools – Hosting – GitHub Repository

 - Publishing Process: Open the repository folder in VS Code and test

-that you can make additions/changes, commit those changes, and push (upload) to your
+that you can make additions and changes, commit those changes, and push (upload) to your

-remote GitHub Pages repository for public.Video Demonstration: ▶️ Publishing Workflow – [ 5:16 minutes ]
+wdd131remote GitHub Pages repository.Video Demonstration: ▶️ Publishing Workflow – [ 5:16 minutes ]

 This workflow demonstration video is from WDD 130 and references that course.
-The principles, however, are the same.
+However, the principles are the same.
 Do not blindly follow the instructions in the video.
-Instead learn and then apply the underlying principles - an essential skill in software and web development.
+Instead, learn and then apply the underlying principles—an essential skill in software and web development.

 Getting Help

-If you were not able to complete any of these steps, then you are not ready for the course work.
+If you are unable to complete any of these steps, then you are not ready for the coursework.

 Please reach out for help in Microsoft Teams or message your instructor.